 Purple onions, also called red onions, offer a healthy way to give your meals more flavor and provide nutrients without adding many calories.
-These onions also provide phytochemicals, or beneficial plant chemicals, that may help lower your risk for certain health problems.
+They also provide phytochemicals — beneficial plant chemicals — that may help lower your risk for certain health problems.

 Basic Nutrition Facts

 Purple onions get their color from beneficial plant chemicals called anthocyanins.
 They also provide you with quercetin and sulfur, which is responsible for the smell of the onion, its flavor and the tears people often experience when cutting onions.
 Anthocyanins are antioxidants that help prevent cell damage, keep your heart healthy and may lower your risk for cancer.

 Potential Health Benefits

-Eating red onion may help lower your blood sugar, according to an article published in "Environmental Health Insights" in 2010.
+Eating red onion may help lower your blood sugar, according to an October 2010 study in Environmental Health Insights.
 In this study, diabetics' fasting blood sugar levels were tested four hours after eating a 100-gram serving, or about three large slices, and found to have decreased significantly.

-Tips and Ideas
+Tips and Ideas for Eating Onions

 You can pickle red onions and add them to sandwiches or serve them as a side dish, use them raw in salads and salsas or top a pizza with them and other vegetables.
 Red onions can be used in place of white or yellow onions in most recipes.

-- Environmental Health Insights: Preliminary Study of the Clinical Hypoglycemic Effects of Allium cepa (Red Onion) in Type 1 and Type 2 Diabetic Patients
+- Environmental Health Insights: 'Preliminary Study of the Clinical Hypoglycemic Effects of Allium cepa (Red Onion) in Type 1 and Type 2 Diabetic Patients'

-- Plant Foods for Human Nutrition: Dietary Onion Intake as Part of a Typical High Fat Diet Improves Indices of Cardiovascular Health Using the Mixed Sex Pig Model
+- Plant Foods for Human Nutrition: 'Dietary Onion Intake as Part of a Typical High Fat Diet Improves Indices of Cardiovascular Health Using the Mixed Sex Pig Model'

-- Phytotherapy Research: Onions -- a Global Benefit to Health
+- Phytotherapy Research: 'Onions -- a Global Benefit to Health'